crossbario/crossbar-fabric-cli/README.md

 * start new realms on router workers
 * monitor usage and load statistics on nodes
 * ...

+The permissions you have on specific resources within the resource tree of a management realm depends on your assigned role on the management realm.

 ## Other CLIs